Field trips may be required for any of the courses.

 This course addresses the U.S. Environmental Protection Agency regulations and the related responsibilities of the safety professional to insure compliance.
 Areas to be covered are the Safe Drinking Water Act, storm water discharges, hazardous waste disposal, environmental audits, the Clean Air Act, etc.

-Prereq: CHEM 102 and CHEM 112 or CHEM 104 or one year of general college chemistry.
+Prereq: CHEM 102 and CHEM 104 or one year of general college chemistry and SAFETY 380.

 SAFETY 450/650 BEHAVIORAL ASPECTS OF ACCIDENT PREVENTION